Lollapalooza: Criticism

-Both The Jesus Lizard and Melvins have subsequently performed at the event (although this was a number of years later).
+Both the Jesus Lizard and Melvins have subsequently performed at the event.

 In April 2010, it was reported that Illinois Attorney General Lisa Madigan had launched an antitrust investigation into the festival for imposing radius clauses on acts, contractually stipulating that they could not perform in cities within 300 miles of Chicago—including cities as far as Detroit, Indianapolis, and Milwaukee—for up to six months prior, and three months after Lollapalooza.
+The investigation was closed in 2012, with no action taken.